 PC Team is giving away 6 PC Tokens for FREE to the first 10,000 people who will Join us!
 Join us here

-Plastic is one item that has taken over and occupied all parts of our lives and has infiltrated through every single industry possible.
-Plastic was initially seen as an invention that really made the lives of us humans simpler and more convenient.
-But as years went by, the same plastic has become the bane of our existence.
-To understand the plastic issue in its entirety, it is important to understand how plastic is made in the first place.
+Plastic is one item that has taken over and occupied all parts of our lives and has infiltrated every single industry possible.
+It was initially seen as an invention that really made the lives of us humans simpler and more convenient.
+But as years went by, the same plastic became the bane of our existence.
+To understand the plastic issue in its entirety, it is essential to understand how plastic products are made in the first place.

 But we must also note that this is also the most harmful way plastics are derived.
 Based on how the plastic compounds interact with each other, there are mainly six types of plastics which are – thermoplastics, thermosets, amorphous plastics, semi-crystalline plastics, homopolymers, and copolymers.

 In this article, for the sake of convenience, we will only be talking about artificially synthesized plastics.
 The main ingredients in these plastics are crude oils, coal, and natural gas.
 To procure these materials, a lot of mining activity needs to take place.